Spinning Jenny Invention in the Industrial Revolution: A Detailed Summary

 Little is known of the early life of James Hargreaves, but he worked as a weaver, using a handloom.
 In fact, he seems to have worked as a weaver for most of his life.
 As stated above, James Hargreaves is famous for the invention of the spinning jenny in 1764.
 Simply put, the spinning jenny was a machine that used a large wheel to spin many spindles of thread at once.
 The invention increased the production ability of textile manufactures and was particularly important for cotton.
 While Hargreaves sold his invention to several mills in the area, he made very little money from his work.
 Regardless, his invention had a profound impact on the Industrial Revolution as it inspired other inventions who built off his ideas.

 For example, Richard Arkwright invented the water frame in 1759.
 Arkwright’s invention was capable of producing strong yarn.
-The machine replaced the need for manual labour and enabled the production of inexpensive spun cotton by using the moving force of a creek or river that spun a shaft.
+The machine replaced the need for manual labor and enabled the production of inexpensive spun cotton by using the moving force of a creek or river that spun a shaft.
 This was important because the increased amount of energy meant that Arkwright’s water frame could produce at a higher level than Hargreaves spinning jenny.
 Next, historians identify the invention of the spinning mule in 1779 by Samuel Compton, as an extension of the ideas of Hargreaves.
 The spinning mule essentially allowed the fast production of yarn using a spinning machine.

 We strive to produce educational content that is accurate, engaging and appropriate for all learners.
 If you notice any issues with our content, please contact us and let us know!